Data frame manipulation with dplyr

 # ℹ 1,694 more rows

-• pop is the population size
+• pop (stored as an integer): the population size

-• gdpPercap is the per-capita GDP
+• gdpPercap (stored as a double): the per-capita GDP

-3 select() to pick columns (variables)
+2 select() to pick columns (variables)

 To subset a data frame by keeping or removing certain columns, we can use the select() function.